Document-oriented database: Relationship to relational databases

 A key difference between the document-oriented and relational models is that the data formats are not predefined in the document case.
-In most cases, any sort of document can be stored in any database, and those documents can change in type and form at any time.
-If one wishes to add a COUNTRY_FLAG to a CONTACT, this field can be added to new documents as they are inserted, this will have no effect on the database or the existing documents already stored.
-To aid retrieval of information from the database, document-oriented systems generally allow the administrator to provide hints to the database to look for certain types of information.
-These work in a similar fashion to indexes in the relational case.
-Most also offer the ability to add additional metadata outside of the content of the document itself, for instance, tagging entries as being part of an address book, which allows the programmer to retrieve related types of information, like "all the address book entries".
+In most cases, any sort of document can be stored in a database, and documents can change in type and form over time.
+For example, a new field such as COUNTRY_FLAG can be added to new documents as they are inserted without affecting existing documents.
+To aid retrieval, document-oriented systems generally allow the administrator to provide hints to the database for locating certain types of information.
+These hints work in a similar fashion to indexes in relational databases.
+Many systems also allow additional metadata outside the content of the document itself, such as tagging entries as part of an address book, which enables retrieval of related information, for instance, all the address book entries.
 This provides functionality similar to a table, but separates the concept (categories of data) from its physical implementation (tables).

-In the classic normalized relational model, objects in the database are represented as separate rows of data with no inherent structure beyond that given to them as they are retrieved.
-This leads to problems when trying to translate programming objects to and from their associated database rows, a problem known as object-relational impedance mismatch.
-Document stores more closely, or in some cases directly, map programming objects into the store.
-These are often marketed using the term NoSQL.
+In the traditional normalized relational model, objects in the database are represented as separate rows of data, with no inherent structure beyond what is defined in the tables.
+This can create difficulties when translating programming objects to and from their corresponding database rows, a challenge known as object-relational impedance mismatch.
+In contrast, document stores often map programming objects directly into the database, preserving much of their internal structure.
+Databases using this approach are frequently described as NoSQL systems.